micro-manager/mmdev-ThorlabsKinesis/README.md

 (`C:\Program Files\Thorlabs\Kinesis`).

-Place the mmCoreAndDevices repo at the same directory level as this repository (thorlabs-kinesis-mm-adapter).
+Place the mmCoreAndDevices repo at the same directory level as this repository (mmdev-ThorlabsKinesis).
 The MMDevice headers and static library are referenced using relative paths.

 Before building this project, Micro-Manager's `MMDevice-SharedRuntime` project should be built using the same Platform, Configuration, and compiler version